If you don’t scale the mountain, you can’t view the plain.

 Program Portfolio Management (PPM) represents the highest-level fiduciary (investment and return) and content authority (what gets built) in the framework.
 There, the responsibilities for Strategy and Investment Funding, Program Management, and Governance rest with those business managers and executives who understand the enterprise business strategy, technology, and financial constraints, and define and implement the portfolio product/solution strategy.
 They are typically assisted in these duties by a Program Management Office (PMO), which shares responsibility for guiding program execution and governance.

-Agile processes, practices, and work products are inherently measurable., and there are many Metrics that can be used to assess and improve Team, Program, Portfolio and enterprise progress.
-SAFe provides eight such Metrics sets.
+Agile processes, practices, and work products are inherently measurable, and there are many Metrics that can be used to assess and improve Team, Program, Portfolio and enterprise progress.
+SAFe suggests a number of Portfolio Metrics, as well as ART (Program and Teams) Metrics.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Portfolio.
 Addison-Wesley, 2011.